rodanr/BMI-Calculator/README.md

 >Well,You can.There are lot of IDE's that can be found on the internet but the easiest and the Official IDE for Android App Development is Android Studio By JetBrains.

 **Where can I contact you if I need to ask you any queries ?**
->Well,You can just post any query in the Issues block which I guess it was not meant for that.If you really want to ask anything then just email me at __rodanramdam0818@gmail.com__ I will be replying as fast as I can do.
+>Well,You can just post any query in the Issues block which I guess it was not meant for that.If you really want to ask anything then just email me at __rodanramdam0818@gmail.com__ I will be replying as fast as possible.